petermunro/react-component-exercises/09-events-and-state.md

 #### Handling Events

+1. Create a `<Contact>` component that can be provided two props:

+   - the contact's name; and
+   - the contact's address, to be rendered using your `<Address>` component.

-1. Update your `<Contact>` component to handle `click` events.
+2. Update your `<Contact>` component to handle `click` events.
 When the event happens, the component should (for the moment) simply display an alert.

 #### Updating State